mattermost-community/mattermost-app-zendesk/README.md

 > Targets are pointers to cloud-based applications and services such as Twitter and Twilio, as well as to HTTP and email addresses.
 You can use targets with triggers and automations to send a notification to the target when a ticket is created or updated.

-Because the we are sending notifying the cloud app of Zendesk triggered events, we will need to add an HTTP target which will accept the webhook notifications.
+We need to create the Zendesk HTTP target which will send webhook trigger notifications to the Zendesk app.
+Each Zendesk trigger event will send a notficication to this target.
+We only need one target per Mattermost instance.

 1. Click the Admin icon (sprocket) in the left sidebar
 1. `Settings` > `Extensions`
 1. `Targets tab` > `Add Target`
 1. Select `HTTP` Target
 1. Fill in the following:
-    1. **Title:** Send Mattermost notification when ticket created
+    1. **Title:** Mattermost target for incoming webhooks
     1. **Url:** `<your_url/zendesk/webhook>`
     1. **Method:** POST
     1. **Content Type:** JSON
+1. Test that the target is valid
+    1. Select `Test target` in the pulldown
+    1. Click `Submit` button
+    1. Leave JSON body in the floating window empty
+    1. Click `Submit` button in floating window
+    1. Verify `HTTP/1.1 200 OK` response is shown in the resulting window
+1. Save the valid target
+    1. Select `Create target` in the pulldown
+    1. Click `Submit` button

 **Developer Notes:** When testing webhooks locally, you will need to expose your localhost:4040 with ngrok

-### Add a trigger when new ticket is created
+### Add a trigger notification

 From [Zendesk Documentation:](https://developer.zendesk.com/rest_api/docs/support/triggers)